isaaclyman/js-powered-search/README.md

 # JS Powered Search

+Suppose you're working in a large codebase and for personal reasons you need to find every file with a `.ts` extension that imports `urlUtilityClass`, uses the `urlJoin` method of that class two or more times, uses the `protocolReplace` method of that class _exactly three times_, and _never_ uses the `validateUrl` method of that class.
+(It's okay, we're all working with legacy code here.)
+Feel a RegEx headache coming on?

-JS Powered Search (JSPS) is a simple engine for searching a project using the full power of JavaScript/TypeScript.
+JS Powered Search (JSPS) is a simple engine for searching a project using the full power of JavaScript.
 It's more powerful than RegEx and _way_ more powerful than a text search, although it has the ability to do both.
 Any conditional logic you can do with code, you can also do with JSPS -- search depth, complexity, and performance are all up to you.

-JSPS scaffolds a self-contained search definition file which you can alter to your needs, using JavaScript's robust string logic to determine whether each file or line of code matches your search and returning `true` or `false`.
-You can save useful search files in your repo, making it easy to run them from the Command Palette later.
-If you commit your searches to version control, the whole team can use them just as easily.
+JSPS scaffolds a self-contained search definition file which you can alter to your needs by writing code to determine whether each file or line of code matches your search.
+You can save useful search files to your computer, making it easy to run them from the Command Palette later.
+If you commit your search files to version control, the whole team can use them just as easily.

 Contribute here: https://github.com/isaaclyman/js-powered-search